 (See also Overview of Thrombotic Disorders.)

-Hyperhomocysteinemia may predispose to arterial thrombosis and venous thromboembolism, possibly because of injury to vascular endothelial cells.
-Some experts believe, however, that there is insufficient evidence definitively to link hyperhomocysteinemia to thrombosis.
+Hyperhomocysteinemia may predispose to arterial thrombosis and venous thromboembolism by injuring vascular endothelial cells.
+Some experts believe, however, that there is insufficient evidence to link hyperhomocysteinemia to thrombosis definitively.

 Folate deficiency is rare in the Western world due to folate fortification of wheat flour.